Harassment

 What should I do if I have experienced harassment?

 Harassment is not tolerated at IDS.
-It goes against our Respect at IDS Policy and is unlawful under the Equality Act (2010).
+It goes against our Respect at IDS Policy.

 Think